Climate emergency: Keeping homes cool on a warming planet | DW | 25.01.2022

 Buying an air conditioner might be a quick and easy fix, but these energy-intensive appliances are only adding to the problem.

-"We need to get out of this cycle," Lily Riahi from the UN Environment Programme told DW.
+"We need to get out of this cycle," Lily Riahi from the United Nations Environment Programme told DW.
 "The way we currently cool our homes and workplaces is a huge driver of climate change."

-The number of air conditioners is projected to grow to 5.6 billion by the middle of the century

 Air conditioners leak damaging refrigerants that contribute to global warming.
 And ACs and fans also account for about 20% of the total electricity used in buildings around the world, much of which still comes from fossil fuels.